The following are maps illustrating where Tom ran during his round the world journey. Click on any map to enlarge it.

 What constitutes a circumnavigation of the world on foot – or, for that matter, on a bicycle, in a car, or via any land-based means?
 The answer would be simple if the Earth had no oceans.
 The reality is, there are a myriad of ways to devise a route around the world, and it is unlikely any two runners would agree precisely on such a definition.

 So, what are these “rules” for running around the world?
-In essence, I will be obeying the following:
+In essence, I obeyed the following:

 - * Start and finish at the same place